 The Mean Time To Repair is the average time to make a repair after a failure.
-As above, it is important to clarify what exactly constitutes a failure and downtime vs uptime.
+As with any metric it is important to clarify what exactly constitutes a failure and downtime vs. uptime.

 "Uptime" at a significantly compromised rate of production due to poor maintenance is usually not acceptable.
+For instance, a machine may be running but at a very slow rate due to maintenance issues and this type of behavior is not accounted for in MTTR or MTBF but it's obviously a problem (OEE will catch this).
 Allowing this to continue can show a better MTBF than the story in its entirety should show.

 The MTTR puts an emphasis on Predictive and Preventive Maintenance.
-Ways to reduce the MTTR are better preparation, spare parts program, and the use of predictive maintenance tools.
+Some ideas to reduce the MTTR are better preparation, spare parts program, and the use of predictive maintenance tools.

 The GB/BB should help (allow a team member to be the author) develop a Standard Operating Procedure or a Work Instruction to clearly define the variable and metrics.
 As part of the CONTROL phase this is the type of deliverable that would be expected from the Six Sigma Project Manager.

-The Mean Time Between Failures (MTBF) is a metric used in a Total Productive Maintenance program which represents the average time between failures .
-Its counterpart is the MTTR (mean time to repair) is discussed later.
+The Mean Time Between Failures (MTBF) is a metric used in a Total Productive Maintenance program which represents the average time between each failure.

 What exactly is a "failure"?

-A complete stoppage is one more obvious answer.
-Some may also consider a "failure" once the item or equipment experiences a slowdowns or reduced performance from an ideal level, but don't actually stop the machine.
+A complete stoppage is one obvious answer.
+Some may also consider a "failure" once the item or equipment experiences a slowdown or reduced performance from an ideal level but doesn't actually stop the machine.
 Again, whatever the definition is for failure, it should be uniformly applied to all pieces of equipment.

 There is also the debate of planned downtime.
 Robust TPM programs have planned downtime for maintenance and predictive tools may create planned replacements or repairs in effort to reduce unplanned downtime and variability in uptime performance.